 What makes you get angry?
 Has getting angry ever helped you?

-You see God doesn’t want anyone to die without knowing about his love and his grace.
+God was teaching Jonah (and us) an important lesson.
+If a dying plant makes us sad and angry shouldn’t people not knowing about God’s love through Jesus make us even more sad and angry?
 God doesn’t want anyone to die without knowing about Jesus and his salvation through the cross.
 The question is will we love people like God does and tell them about Jesus?
-Will we be angry at sin like God is?
 Or will we be angry at God for loving everyone, even the people we don’t like?

 Because of Jesus God will never be angry at us, just our sin.